 With periodontal plastic surgery, including gum grafting, crown lengthening, and gum bleaching, we can make subtle or dramatic changes to the hard and soft tissues that support your teeth.
-Using state-of-the-art techniques and qualified by decades of experience, Dr. Gottesman can customize each procedure to meet your unique needs.
+Using state-of-the-art techniques and qualified by decades of experience, Dr. Gottesman, Dr. Pitman, and Dr. Bogart can customize each procedure to meet your unique needs.

 A great smile begins with proper proportions.
 When there appears to be more gum tissue than tooth structure, your smile can seem “gummy” and unbalanced.
 What you may not realize is that there may be several millimeters of tooth structure hidden beneath your gums.
 Crown lengthening exposes more of the natural tooth by reshaping or recontouring bone and gum tissue.

 With aesthetic periodontal therapy, including crown lengthening, we can make subtle or dramatic changes to the hard and soft tissues that support your teeth.
-Using state-of-the-art techniques and qualified by decades of experience, Dr. Gottesman can customize each procedure to meet your unique needs.
+Using state-of-the-art techniques and qualified by decades of experience, our team can customize each procedure to meet your unique needs.

 Collaborating with a prosthodontist, Dr. Gottesman performs crown lengthening to support successful smile makeover.
 (DocReels production)